gemyago/aws-messaging-boilerplate-go/README.md

 aws sts get-caller-identity
 ```

-### Deployment configuration
+### Deployment

-First step is to prepare terraform deployment configuration.
-Please place it under `deploy/terraform/deploy-env` directory.
+Deployment configuration is defined per environment and are stored in the [environments](./deploy/terraform/environments) directory.
+The `local` is a default environment that points to localstack and suitable for local development.

+In order to create a new environment please create a new directory under the `environments` folder.
 Please name the directory according to the environment you are deploying to.
 If you do not wish to commit the configuration, please add `-local` suffix to the directory name (e.g `my-aws-local`).
-Use template `deploy/terraform/deploy-env/template` as a starting point.

-Update `state-bucket.s3.tfbackend` - specify the bucket name to store terraform state.
-The bucket must be created manually.
-Make sure the bucket is private and has versioning enabled.
+Use the [template](./deploy/terraform/environments/template) as a starting point for the new configuration.Update `backend.tf` and specify bucket name to store terraform state.
+Optionally review and update other files as required.

+For each new environment make sure the state bucket is available.
 You may use aws cli to create the bucket:
 ```bash
 export bucket_name=<bucket_name>
 export region=<region>